lxcrsbw/express-joi-swagger-ts/README.md

 ## Project example

-You can quickly test @lxsbw/koa-joi-swagger-ts with the project example [koa-base-ts](https://github.com/Lxsbw/koa-base-ts).
+You can quickly test express-joi-swagger-ts with the project example [koa-base-ts](https://github.com/Lxsbw/koa-base-ts).